Why Is Chemical Safety Important

 • Store incompatible chemicals in separate areas

-• Limit the number of flammable material to the minimum required
+• Limit the number of flammable materials to the minimum required

 • Store flammable liquids in approved flammable storage lockers